goldsam/android-devcontainer/README.md

 # Android Development Container

-This project provides a comprehensive Android development environment using Docker with optimized caching for faster builds and efficient CI/CD pipelines.
+This project provides a comprehensive Android development environment in a devcontainer.

 ## Features